Oletus/glbrush.js/README.md

 * Soft and hard-edged circular airbrush with opacity, flow and dynamic size control.
 * Linear gradients.
-* Unlimited undo, and operations can be undone out of sequence.
+* Unlimited undo, and all operations except layer merges and layer stack reordering can be undone out of sequence.
 * Four blending modes for operations: normal, multiply, screen, and erase.
 * Alpha blended layers.
 * Replay animation.